What is CTS-BD1N steel?

 - This knife is designed for ultimate performance, though some home cooks might find it a little thin (if they’re looking for something closer to a cleaver or general chef’s knife).

 Bread!
 Who doesn’t love it?
 And don’t you want to make sure it retains its ideal texture and structural integrity?
 This is why you need a good bread knife, and this wonderful bread knife from the Quantum 1 Series is a fantastic choice.

 - Very precisely spaced, razor-sharp serrations, which help “bite” into the bread and effortlessly slice into it.

 - Like all these knives, it is made of high carbon American CTS-BD1N steel.
 It has an added vacuum heat seal treatment as well.

 - Beautiful knife, featuring the Nova Prime blade pattern for looks and increased efficiency.

 - As a bread knife, this is not the best way to go if you’re looking for a single multi-purpose knife.

 - As with all serrated knives, sharpening is a tad bit more cumbersome due to the serrations.

 No kitchen arsenal is complete without a good paring knife, enabling you to perform all manner of precision cuts.
-And this great 4” paring knife from the Omega Series is a fantastic choice.
+And this great 4” paring knife from the Quantum Series is a fantastic choice.